Things to Do at Little Rock Central High School National Historic Site

 Commemorative Garden

-A reflective outdoor space featuring monuments and plaques honoring the Little Rock Nine and their historic contribution to civil rights
+A peaceful outdoor space featuring monuments to the Little Rock Nine and other civil rights pioneers.
+It's a good spot for reflection after visiting the museum.

 Practical Information